A Deep Learning Approach for Parallel Imaging and Compressed Sensing MRI Reconstruction: Discussion

 A novel generator architecture RemU-Net is also introduced to address the problem of information loss from encoder-decoder along with a \textit{k}-space correction block as refinement learning.
 The comparative studies explicitly indicate better reconstruction both statistically and visually using the multi-loss function scheme.
 The idea of the weighted phase loss function and parallel imaging-based loss functions can also be integrated with other methods such as DC-CNN and W-Net-IIII to improve the reconstruction at a lower sampling rate and achieve faster reconstruction.
 The idea of RemU-Net can be modified for other GAN networks such as Cycle-GAN and Style-GAN type networks \cite{Sandfort2019,Karras2020}.
 The \textit{k}-space correction block can be efficiently altered into data consistency blocks for further variation of the RECGAN-GR network.

 Medical image reconstruction demands a higher level of accuracy but skip connections cannot single-handedly conserve the deep, coarse-grained feature from the encoder to decoder network.
 For the underlying problem, the input image is aliased and some latent features cannot be recovered from blurry images even with the skip connections.
 The remnant block extracts the salient features from the image \cite{Rafi2020} thereby, preserving these features in the proposed RemU-Net generator.
-As shown in Fig. \ref{fig:U vs REM}, the RemU-Net preserves much more details (e) and sharpness (d, f) than the U-Net architecture used in DAGAN \cite{Yang2018}.
+As shown in Fig. \ref{fig:U vs REM}, the RemU-Net preserves more details (e) and sharpness (d, f) than the U-Net architecture used in DAGAN \cite{Yang2018}.

 The major advantage of the proposed method which is distinct from other deep learning-based compressed sensing imaging methods is that it can be implemented with parallel imaging such as GRAPPA.
-As parallel imaging is the default option for most MRI scanning machines, the proposed method can be integrated explicitly with practical MRI scanning protocols.Reconstruction quality mostly depends on the sampling process and compressed sensing allows multiple sampling techniques.
+As parallel imaging is the default option for most MRI scanning machines, the proposed method can be integrated explicitly with practical MRI scanning protocols.
+Reconstruction quality mostly depends on the sampling process and compressed sensing allows multiple sampling techniques.
 Most of the CS-MRI methods provide improved reconstruction when sampling pattern adapts with the probability of the \textit{k}-space points of variable random density such as 2D Gaussian, 2D Poisson functions \cite{Vellagoundar2015}.
 The implementation of random 1D sampling masks requires the changing of amplitudes of the phase encoding gradients randomly whereas 2D sampling masks require simultaneous change of the phase encoding and frequency encoding gradients randomly which is not feasible to conventional MRI scanners.
-However, by varying both the amplitude and direction of the phase encoding gradients, it is possible to obtain pseudo-random sampling masks in practical scanners \cite{HaifengWang2009}}.
+However, by varying both the amplitude and direction of the phase encoding gradients, it is possible to obtain pseudo-random sampling masks in practical scanners \cite{HaifengWang2009}.